 If a claim of mistake of fact is successful, the facts of the case will be treated as if things were as the accused (mistakenly) believed them to be.
 This might then mean complete exoneration for the accused but it also may not.
 It all depends on the actions of the accused in the particular case.

 The defence does not apply to a mistake as to how the law applies.
 The Code clearly provides that ignorance of the law will not excuse a person from an offence unless the offence clearly states otherwise (under section 22(1)) of the Queensland Criminal Code 1899.

 Honest claim of right

-Under section 22(2) of the Code, the honest claim of right defence applies to an accused who:
+Under section 22(2) of the Queensland Criminal Code 1899, the honest claim of right defence applies to an accused who: